You can use this chart to check whether and which German language skills you need to have to obtain a certain residence title.

-- German for work: Even if you do not have to prove your knowledge of the German language for your job, passing exams and certificates will look good on your CV and improve your chances when applying for a job: This way, companies immediately see that you are committed and have language skills.
+- German for work: Even if you do not have to prove your German language skills for your job, passing exams and certificates will look good on your CV and improve your chances when applying for a job: this way, companies immediately see that you are committed and have language skills.
 Since you adjust your speech to your work setting or your everyday life and also need to know specific technical terms, you have the opportunity to attend a professional language course.

-- Professions in healthcare: If you intend to work in healthcare in Germany, e.g. as a nurse or as a doctor, knowledge of the German language is mandatory.
+- Professions in healthcare: If you plan on working in healthcare in Germany, e.g. as a nurse or as a doctor, knowledge of the German language is mandatory.
 You will need an official language certificate from a recognised language centre, such as the Goethe-Institut or a telc-certified institute.
 Depending on the German federal state, level B1 or B2 of the Common European Framework of Reference for Languages (CEFR) is required.

 - German for your spouse: Are you entering Germany with your spouse, who will work in Germany?
-As a rule, joining spouses from third countries must provide evidence of a basic knowledge of the German language when applying for a visa (cf. Section 30 (1) Residence Act).
+As a rule, joining spouses from third countries must provide evidence of basic knowledge of the German language when applying for a visa (cf. Section 30 (1) of the German Residence Act).
 Generally, German language skills at level A1 of the CEFR are required here.
-However, there are numerous exceptions, which you can read up on this section.
+However, there are numerous exceptions, which you can read up on in this section.

-- German for students and trainees: If you are applying for a German-language degree programme in Germany, you must prove that you have the language skills required by the university in the form of an official certificate.
+- German for students and trainees: If you are applying for a German-language degree programme in Germany, you must prove that you have the language skills required by the higher education institution in the form of an official certificate.
 As a rule, prospective trainees must also be able to speak the required level of German to start their training in Germany.
-You can find more information on this in the "Study" section or in the "Training" section.
+You can find more information on this in the Study section or in the Training section.

 - German language skills as a prerequisite for obtaining a visa: A certain level of German language skills may be required in order to apply for a visa.
 For example, if you want to apply for a visa to look for a job, proof of German language skills might be necessary.
-For a visa for the recognition of foreign professional qualifications, at least a level of A2 is usually required.
-Read more about the requirements for the respective visa types in the section Visa.
+For a visa for the recognition of foreign professional qualifications, at least an A2 level is usually required.
+Read more about the requirements for the respective visa types in the Visa section.